Where to Find Philly’s Outstanding Cherry Blossoms

 Trolley tracks surrounded by a canopy of white cherry blossoms.

-White cherry blossoms over the Columbus Boulevard trolley tracks
+Colors over the Columbus Boulevard trolley tracks

-Near the Delaware River waterfront, you’ll find lots of cherry blossoms in an unexpected spot—right in the middle of the street on Columbus Boulevard.
+Near the Delaware River waterfront, you’ll find lots of trees in an unexpected spot—right in the middle of the street on Columbus Boulevard.
 Close to Cherry Street Pier (appropriately enough) there are several strips of cherry trees on both sides of the trolley tracks.
 Take an afternoon to visit the piers and the waterfront attractions and enjoy the trees along the way.

 Center City parks and streets